Fannie Mae Homepath

 The second HomePath program is called the HomePath Renovation Mortgage.

-The HomePath Renovation Mortgage is aimed at buyers buying a home in need of heavier work or repair; and, real estate investors doing fix-and-flip, for example.
+The is aimed at buyers buying a home in need of heavier work or repair; and, real estate investors doing fix-and-flip, for example.

-Via HomePath Renovation, a foreclosure buyer can purchase a home and simultaneously borrow the lesser of either 35% of the home's value-after-repairs, or $35,000.
-The purchase and renovation loans close simultaneously, which reduces borrower closing costs.Click to see today's rates (May 24th, 2016)
+Via HomePath Renovation, a foreclosure buyer can purchase a home and simultaneously borrow the lesser of either 35% of the home’s value-after-repairs, or $35,000.
+The purchase and renovation loans close simultaneously, which reduces borrower closing costs.Verify your low down payment loan eligibility

 As one example, via HomePath, lenders require just 5% down on a purchase for buyers who are purchasing a home to use as a primary residence.
 For investors, the minimum downpayment is just 10 percent.